-United Way LINC offers monthly volunteer opportunities and bi-annual professional development events with happy hours afterward for drinks, fun, and social connections.
+United Way LINC offers several volunteer opportunities and bi-annual professional development events with happy hours afterward for drinks, fun, and social connections.

 Most importantly, you'll know that your annual pledge of $250 or more is invested directly in the Essential Needs (such as food and housing) of struggling central Iowans.

 Emily Foegen, Wells Fargo Braden Renaud, Bankers Trust

 - Emily Foegen, Wells Fargo

 - Brandon Qualley, EY